berryamin/Python/Python-3/Doc/library/functions.rst

    .. note::

-      Python doesn't depend on the underlying operating system's notion of text files; all the the processing is done by Python itself, and is therefore platform-independent.
+      Python doesn't depend on the underlying operating system's notion of text files; all the processing is done by Python itself, and is therefore platform-independent.

    *buffering* is an optional integer used to set the buffering policy.
-Pass 0 to switch buffering off (only allowed in binary mode), 1 to select line buffering (only usable in text mode), and an integer > 1 to indicate the size of a fixed-size chunk buffer.
+Pass 0 to switch buffering off (only allowed in binary mode), 1 to select line buffering (only usable in text mode), and an integer > 1 to indicate the size in bytes of a fixed-size chunk buffer.
 When no *buffering* argument is given, the default buffering policy works as follows:

    * Binary files are buffered in fixed-size chunks; the size of the buffer is chosen using a heuristic trying to determine the underlying device's "block size" and falling back on :attr:`io.DEFAULT_BUFFER_SIZE`.
 On many systems, the buffer will typically be 4096 or 8192 bytes long.

-   * "Interactive" text files (files for which :meth:`isatty` returns True) use line buffering.
+   * "Interactive" text files (files for which :meth:`~io.IOBase.isatty` returns ``True``) use line buffering.
 Other text files use the policy described above for binary files.

    *encoding* is the name of the encoding used to decode or encode the file.
    This should only be used in text mode.
 The default encoding is platform